SiameseNorm: Breaking the Barrier to Reconciling Pre/Post-Norm: Introduction

 Extensive efforts in the community have been devoted to designing advanced normalization schemes with improved expressiveness, trainability, and scalability.
 A natural strategy is to combine Pre-Norm and Post-Norm to leverage the complementary strengths of both.
-In practice, however, such hybrid designs~\citep{hybridnorm,mixln} often lack training robustness outside specific settings, inheriting the instability of Post-Norm.
-We attribute this to an intrinsic tension between the two paradigms: Pre-Norm stabilizes deep networks by preserving an identity path where the signal magnitude would increase naturally across layers, whereas Post-Norm does the exact opposite by strictly regulating the signal after each residual addition.
-Therefore, attempting to enforce both mechanisms within a \emph{single-stream} inevitably leads to a compromise where neither objective is fully met.
+In practice, however, such hybrid designs~\citep{hybridnorm,mixln,spannorm} often lack training robustness outside specific settings, mirroring the instability of Post-Norm.
+We attribute this to a structural tension between the two paradigms: Pre-Norm stabilizes large-scale models by preserving an identity path that allows the signal magnitude to grow naturally, whereas Post-Norm restricts this growth by regulating the signal after each residual addition.
+Therefore, within a \emph{single-stream} architecture, the desired properties of Pre-Norm and Post-Norm are difficult to reconcile.